Marc-Hanson/portfolio-three/README.md

 - All inputs are checked and feedback is given to the player incase of mistakes.
 ![alt text](assets/readme/wrong.jpg)

 - All notes and comments in the run.py file follow the projects map which is provided in both the assets file as well as below.
+The 'good day' path is on the right side of the map, and the 'bad day' path is taken through the left side.
 ![alt text](assets/readme/the_map.jpg)